 You can move on to an inpatient or outpatient facility that offers therapy, counseling, 12-step support, and other programs to help you stay off drugs.
 Treatment focuses on showing you why you turn to fentanyl.
 You will also develop coping skills that you can use to prevent recurring addiction.

-Withdrawing from Fentanyl at Serenity House Detox Houston
+Begin Recovery at Serenity House Detox & Recovery Houston

 It is normal to feel afraid when the time comes to stop addictive behaviors.
 It may help to know that we are a fentanyl withdrawal treatment center in Houston, Texas, that offers a haven to start your recovery journey.
 You or someone you love will get the specialized care you need to quit finally.
 Withdrawal management by a certified detox staff helps prepare you for treatment and lasting recovery.
 Our programs can include: